 For example, if the monthly rent increases by £200 at the start of the new lease and the old lease is due to end 12 months later, the amount of rent taken into account for this period is £2,400.
 You then take into account the full rent due for the remaining term of the new lease.

-You can’t use the online calculator to work this out, so you’ll have to do it manually.
-If you have problems making the calculation you can contact the Birmingham Stamp Office.
+You can’t use the online calculator to work this out.
+You’ll have to do it manually.
+If you have problems making the calculation contact the Birmingham Stamp Office.

 Original lease granted before 1 December 2003

 If the original lease was a ‘Stamp Duty lease’ granted before SDLT was introduced on 1 December 2003, the whole rent for the term of the new lease is used to calculate the net present value.